JamieDanielson/jamiedanielson/README.md

 ### Hi there!
 I'm Jamie.

-I'm a software developer in the US.
+I'm a software engineer in the US.

 Feel free to take a look around!